Funding and School Choice

-The Education Department advocates for additional funding sources to supplement Catholic schools across the state, as well as school choice options – such as voucher programs – when viable opportunities exist.
+The Education Department advocates for additional funding sources to supplement Catholic schools across the state, as well as school choice options when viable opportunities exist.
 It also works to maintain a smooth and cooperative relationship between the Illinois State Board of Education and Catholic schools to ensure an effective state recognition program for nonpublic schools.

 The CCI Education Department also works to restore funding to the Textbook Block Grant.
 Created in 1975 as a loan program and redesigned by CCI in 2011 to function as a block grant, the program has provided secular textbooks, learning materials and instructional computer software to public and nonpublic school students in grades K-12.